target/flottbot-docs/content/rules/anatomy.md

 direct_message_only: false # will only reply via direct message if enabled

+limit_to_rooms: # this is an array of rooms/channels where the rule can get triggered.
+  - coolchannel

 output_to_rooms: # this is an array of rooms/channels you want messages to be sent into in Slack.
   - mychannel